VLTI observations of the Orion Belt stars: I. eps Orionis: Conclusions

 \section{Conclusions}

-We obtained and calibrated VLTI/GRAVITY and PIONIER interferometric data for the brightest stars in the Orion Belt, the closest star-forming region.
-In this first paper, we modelled the supergiant $\varepsilon$\,Ori based on VLTI/PIONIER visibility data, CFHT and CTIO spectra, and absolute fluxes.
+We obtained and calibrated VLTI/GRAVITY and PIONIER interferometric data for the brightest stars in Orion's Belt, our closest star-forming region.
+In this first paper, we modelled the supergiant $\varepsilon$~Ori based on VLTI/PIONIER visibility data, CFHT and CTIO spectra, and absolute fluxes.
 While the models based on interferometry indicate an oblate, critically rotating star, the models based on spectroscopy indicate a fast-rotating, less oblate star.
-The fast rotation might imply that $\varepsilon$\,Ori is a merger.
+The fast rotation might imply that $\varepsilon$~Ori is a merger, for instance, similar to blue supergiants from \cite{Menon2024ApJ...963L..42M}.

 We also discussed the possibility of binarity, based on the asymmetry visible in closure phase data.
 However, due to the lack of consistent radial velocity variations, we excluded this binary model.
-We rather attributed the asymmetry to the clumped stellar wind or possibly to a deccretion disk.
-To better constrain its properties, it is necessary to observe $\varepsilon$\,Ori with a spectro-interferometer such as CHARA/SPICA \citep{Mourard_2024SPIE13095E..03M}, which is capable of scanning across the H$_\alpha$ line.

-In a forthcoming second paper, we will focus on the multiple stellar systems in the Orion Belt.
+We rather attributed the asymmetry to the clumped stellar wind or possibly to a decretion disk.
+To better constrain its properties, it is necessary to observe $\varepsilon$~Ori with a spectro-interferometer such as CHARA/SPICA \citep{Mourard_2024SPIE13095E..03M}, which is capable of scanning across the H$_\alpha$ line.
+In a forthcoming second paper, we will focus on the multiple stellar systems in Orion's Belt.

 \leavevmode \baselineskip